notiz-dev/notiz/content/blog/deploy-nestjs-with-prisma-to-heroku.md

 git push heroku master
 ```

-After pushing our current application to Heroku we see the following output in our terminal or in the **Activity** tab of our Heroku app.
+After pushing our current application to Heroku, we see the following output in our terminal or in the **Activity** tab of our Heroku app.

 ![First app build on Heroku](assets/img/blog/deploy-nestjs-with-prisma-to-heroku/first-build.png)

 Heroku prints **Build succeeded!** and our application link at the end like [https://nestjs-prisma-heroku.herokuapp.com/](https://nestjs-prisma-heroku.herokuapp.com/).
 Our Nest app should now be successfully deployed on Heroku!? 🤔

-Let's visit out app either by clicking on the link or by clicking **Open app** in the toolbar.
+Let's visit our app by either clicking on the link or on **Open app** in the toolbar.

 I am seeing **Hello World!**, the Nest app is successfully deployed to Heroku 🎉